R&D Heterogeneity and Countercyclical Productivity Dispersion: Extended Model with a Negative Profit Shock

 The key theoretical results of the model concern firms' optimal R\&D effort in response to a negative profit shock.
 This subsection considers a shock with two extreme degrees of magnitude $D$.
 Proposition~\ref{prp:shkLarge} states that when $D$ is so large that both firms' post--shock profits are very small, they both reduce their R\&D efforts in response. \begin{proposition} If $\delta>0$ is small enough, then there exists $\widehat{D}\in\{1,\cdots,\ol{D}\}$, such that if there is a negative profit shock with magnitude $D\geq\widehat{D}$ at time $t>0$ and $\min\left\{\displaystyle\lim_{s\rightarrow t^-}a_A^*(s),\displaystyle\lim_{s\rightarrow t^-}a_B^*(s)\right\}>0$, then $a_A^*(t)<\displaystyle\lim_{s\rightarrow t^-}a_A^*(s)$ and $a_B^*(t)<\displaystyle\lim_{s\rightarrow t^-}a_B^*(s)$. \end{proposition}

-Intuitively speaking, when the destruction to profit is so overwhelming that it takes many successful innovations to recover, both firms are discouraged by high R\&D costs and risk of failure.
-On the other hand, Proposition~\ref{prp:shkSmall} states that when the degree of shock is minimal, the leading firm will always respond by increasing its R\&D effort.
+Intuitively speaking, when the destruction to profit is so overwhelming that it takes many successful innovations to recover, both firms are discouraged by the high R\&D costs for recovery.
+On the other hand, when the magnitude of the shock is minimal, the leader is only one step away from the technology frontier.
+Compared to the pre--shock state, the leader has a greater incentive for R\&D : it not only enhances the leader's technological superiority, but also recovers the loss from the negative profit shock.
+This intuition is formalized in the following proposition.

 \begin{proposition} If a negative profit shock with $D=1$ occurs at time $t>0$ and $\displaystyle\lim_{s\rightarrow t^-}d_f(s)=0$, then $a_f^*(t)>\displaystyle\lim_{s\rightarrow t^-}a_f^*(s)$. \end{proposition}